 To avoid the overproduction issue, in SLD practice, CDNC members and dotAsia designed a ranking selection function or human interaction mechanism, to enable the applicants to SELECT at most one all-simplified and at most one all-traditional label from the multiple alternatives.
 Once the selection is complete, all the other allocatable labels are reserved, the reserved allocatable labels could be reactivated later at the request of an applicant later, to make sure the applicant could get all his desired labels.

-However, unlike the SLD practice, according to Root Zone LGR framework, the "human select" or "reserve and reactive" are not allowed in LGR, all generated labels are either ALLOACATABLE or BLOCKED, and the blocked labels will never be activated.
-So a new mechanism is needed to generate a limited number of allocatalbe labels, as well as to satisfy the applicant’s requirement in maximum degree.
+However, unlike the SLD practice, according to Root Zone LGR framework, the "human select" or "reserve and reactive" are not allowed in LGR, all generated labels are either ALLOCATABLE or BLOCKED, and the blocked labels will never be activated.
+So a new mechanism is needed to generate a limited number of allocatable labels, as well as to satisfy the applicant’s requirement in maximum degree.

-CGP checked the variant mappings in Appendx D, found that there are only 136 multiple allocatable variant mappings out of all 19745 cases, 3 with 2 PSV(Preferred Simplified Variant)s, 127 with 2 PTV (Preferred Traditional Variant)s, 5 with 3 PTVs and 1 with 4 PTVs.
-These 136 multiple variant mappings are listed in Appendix K. After analyzing the 136 variant mappings one by one, CGP would propose a engineering method to optimize generation rules, to reduce the number of allocatable labels without eliminating multiple mappings.
+CGP checked the variant mappings in Appendix D, found that there are only 136 multiple allocatable variant mappings out of all 19,745 cases, 3 with 2 PSVs (Preferred Simplified Variants), 127 with 2 PTVs (Preferred Traditional Variants), 5 with 3 PTVs and 1 with 4 PTVs.
+These 136 multiple variant mappings are listed in Appendix K. Having analyzed the 136 variant mappings one by one, CGP proposed an engineering method to optimize generation rules, with the aim of reducing the number of allocatable labels without eliminating multiple mappings.

 Find out "redundant" variants